Gameye/gameye-sdk-php/README.md

 ```
 You can create a Steam Web API key on the [Steam website](https://steamcommunity.com/dev/apikey).

-List of APP id's you can use:
+List of APP ids that can be used:

 CS:G0 = 730
 CSS = 240